thibs0/rag-devrel-ollama/README.md

 ## Install

-- Clone this repository -- from github interface or type in:
+- Clone this repository -- from github interface or from the command line (on Windows, you may need to install [Git for Windows](https://gitforwindows.org)):
 ```bash
 git clone https://github.com/thibs0/rag-devrel-ollama.git
 cd rag-devrel-ollama